On Categorical Entropy from the viewpoint of Symplectic Topology: Twisted complex formulation of the categorical entropy

 is

-Also, a twisted complex $(K,f)$ can be seen as an iterated cone in $\Tw(\cC)$.
+\item A twisted complex $\tilde K\in\Tw(\cC)$ can be seen as an iterated cone in $\Tw(\cC)$.
 Order of taking cone can be chosen freely after properly shifting $K_i$'s.
-One example of iterated cones corresponding to $(K,f)$ is
+One example of iterated cones corresponding to $\tilde K$ in (\ref{eq:twisted-complex-alternative}) is